udamir/youtrack-workflow-cli/README.md

 Removes workflows from your project and optionally deletes the associated files.

 Options:
-- If `--delete-files` is specified, the workflow files will be deleted from disk.
 - If no workflow name is provided, it will prompt you to select which workflows to remove from those in your project.

 ### Status